 Just as we handle the quality of our work lives, we are equally responsible for the quality of our leisure lives.
 We can begin to evaluate that quality by looking at what leisure means to us, by understanding its significance to our lives, and by finding ways to create leisure time in a fast, changing the world.

 What is leisure?
 Defining leisure time as non-working time, this is not entirely correct.
 The many hours spent sleeping, eating and commuting to and from work may not be working hours, but it doesn’t seem much like leisure either.

 Many of us define leisure time as the spare time we have left after we have done all the things that we have to do.
-But what needs to be done, everyone interprets differently.
+But what needs completing, everyone interprets differently.
 If we have the attitude that leisure time activities are important to us, we’ll make time for them.
 We’ll realize that some of the “have to’s” are not that important.

 Any activity can be thought of as a leisure-time activity as long as we enjoy it.
-Refinishing furniture is work to one person and a leisure activity to another.
-How we interpret the activities we do is a matter of choice.
-If we take the attitude that having to do something does it a chore, and having a choice makes it leisure, we’ll always see our work as a duty.
-But we could just as easily choose to interpret what we have to do like a challenge or an opportunity.
+Refinishing furniture is work to one person and leisure activity to another.
+How we interpret the actions we do is a matter of choice.
+If we take the attitude that having to do something does it a chore, and having a decision makes it leisure, we’ll always see our work as a duty.
+We could easily choose to interpret what we have to do, like a challenge or an opportunity.
 Then it won’t necessarily be a chore and may turn out to be something we enjoy.
 It may even be fun.
-It’s the attitude with which we approach an activity rather than the activity itself that makes it leisure or enjoyable.
-It’s all about our attitude.
+It’s the attitude with which we approach an activity rather than the action itself that makes it leisure or enjoyable.
+It’s all about our philosophy.

 Reasons for Making Leisure a Priority

 Many of us are familiar with what child psychologists and experts say to parents about raising children: “children need their playtime; it’s essential for their development and growth.”
 Adults need their freedom for that very same reason and many others too.